POSTED: 8 Feb 2026

 Is MPA Available for Hair Loss in the UK?

-Medroxyprogesterone acetate is a prescription-only medicine in the UK.
+Medroxyprogesterone acetate is a medicine that is available by prescription only in the UK.
 It is not licensed for hair loss and any use for this purpose would be off-label.
 It is also not widely available as a topical hair loss treatment by itself.
 Where it is used, it tends to be as one ingredient within specialist compounded formulations under the care of dermatologists or trichologists.
 Solutions typically contain other actives like minoxidil, oestradiol, cyproterone acetate or thyroid hormones.

 How Does MPA Compare with Traditional DHT Blockers?